 For Migrants, Labels Matter

-People who move from one country to another are international migrants.
-This umbrella term covers both economic migrants, who leave home seeking economic opportunity, and refugees, who flee their home countries due to conflict or persecution and fear for their safety if they return.
+People who relocate from one country to another are generally known as international migrants.
+This umbrella term covers both economic migrants and refugees.
+Economic migrants leave their homes seeking better economic opportunities.
+Refugees flee their home countries due to conflict or persecution and fear for their safety if they return.
 These distinctions are important because different migrants are entitled to different rights and protections from host governments and international organizations.
+However, the reasons why people migrate can often overlap, presenting a challenge to policymakers.

-At a time when migration is rising and immigration is heavily politicized, it’s important to understand what drives people to migrate and what their designations really mean.
+At a time when migration is rising and immigration is heavily politicized, it’s important to understand what drives people to migrate and what these designations really mean.

 In most cases, immigrants need permission to live and work in their new country.
 Many economic migrants obtain that permission by applying for a visa or going through other processes set up by the host country.
 Once granted permission, they enjoy some rights to live and work in the host country.

-When people migrate to a country without the permission or authorization of that country’s government, they can be deprived of those same rights and find themselves in precarious situations.
+When people migrate to a country without the permission or authorization of that country’s government, they can be deprived of those same rights.
+These migrants can find themselves in precarious situations.
 These migrants are called by different names, often for political effect: undocumented immigrants, irregular migrants, and illegal aliens.

-While the distinction between economic migrants with and without work authorization is straightforward, the line between an economic migrant and a refugee is often blurred, since many people fleeing conflict often are also looking to escape poverty.
+So, who decides which migrants receive refugee status?
+The distinction between economic migrants with and without work authorization is straightforward.
+However, the line between an economic migrant and a refugee is often blurred, since many people fleeing conflict, for example, often are also looking to escape poverty.
 To complicate matters, governments, international organizations, and communities often disagree on who counts as a refugee.
 This can result in the uneven treatment of refugees worldwide.

-Although 146 nations agree to this definition, host governments ultimately get to decide whether to recognize someone as a refugee—through the process of granting them asylum.
+146 nations agree to this definition.
+However, host governments ultimately get to decide whether to recognize someone as a refugee.
+This protective status is known as asylum.

 When migrants request that a host government recognize them as a refugee, they are called asylum seekers.
-If the host government grants those migrants asylum, they are referred to as asylees and receive the protection that comes with an official refugee status, which may include the right to work, access to education and health care, and the rights and freedoms afforded to citizens and legal residents of that country.
+If the host government grants those migrants asylum, they are referred to as asylees.
+Once granted protective status, asylees receive the protection that comes with an official refugee status.
+These protections may include the right to work, access to education, and health care.
+Moreover, refugees are provided the rights and freedoms afforded to citizens and legal residents of that country.

-Sometimes, however, governments distinguish between refugees and asylum seekers in different ways.
 For example, the U.S. government distinguishes refugees from asylum seekers and asylees based on where and when they apply for protective status.
 Refugees, according to the U.S. government, are located outside the United States at the time of application; asylum seekers, on the other hand, apply when they arrive at the U.S. border or shortly thereafter.
+These distinctions can have a major impact on the rights and protections of migrants.

-By contrast, the United Nations considers migrants who flee war and persecution to be refugees, regardless of whether they have requested or been granted asylum by a host country.
+By contrast, the United Nations considers migrants who flee war and persecution to be refugees.
+This label carries weight regardless of whether migrants have requested or been granted asylum by a host country.
 That means, for example, that the United Nations grants fleeing Syrians and Eritreans refugee status prima facie, or automatically.

 Some countries, such as the United States, Canada, and most European Union (EU) member states, require people to apply for asylum in the first (or first safe) country in which they arrive.